KennyLoRI/pubMedNLP/DOCUMENTATION.md

 ![Figure 3](project_docs/sa_man_question_typs.png)
 After quality checks, the resulting semi-automated dataset consisted of 53 question-answer pairs of which the majority were yes/no question-answer pairs (9), followed by comparative (8) and what (8) as well as how (6) and open-ended (6) questions.
 The manually generated question dataset contains 60  question-answer pairs, of which the majority were factoid (asking 'which' and 'what') (26) and descriptive (7) questions, followed by open-ended (6), yes/no (6), how (6), comparative (4), hypothetical (4) and multiple-choice (1) questions.
 Consequently, the total dataset consisted of 113 question-answer pairs for evaluation, assessing different difficulties and question types, with a focus on factoid questions.
 Especially in the manually generated dataset, emphasis was put on diversity within each of the mentioned categories, especially for those of type factoid.
-[Todo: mention the full variety of questions in the manual dataset].
+[Todo: explain the full variety of questions in the manual dataset] @Kenny.

 ### Evaluation Method
 To reproducibly determine the best possible system with the given components, we ran a grid-search validation script that tests various combinations end-to-end, computing their performance on a validation set consisting of 47 questions, equaling about ~40% of the whole available data, sampled from all possible categories of the question.
 The remaining 66 questions were used as a test set for evaluation of the system performance on different question categories as well as evaluation of the retrievers.
 The performance for validation and question type evaluation was measured by BLEU, ROUGE, BERTScore and BleuRT scores.
 The retriever evaluation performance was measured by recall, where for one example the recall is either 1 or 0, depending on whether one of the retrieved sources is the gold source, which is always one abstract.